QUT-Digital-Observatory/youte/docs/documentation.md

 To resume progress, run the same youte search command and add `--resume search_1669178310`
 ```

-To resume progress of this query, run the same query again and add `--resume <search-id>`.
+To resume progress of this query, simply run `youte search --resume <search-id>`.
 Once a query is completed, the search ID is removed.

+#### Search history

-You can also run `youte list-history` to see the list of resumable search IDs inside the ***.youte.history*** folder.
+Run `youte history` to see the list of resumable search IDs inside the ***.youte.history*** folder.
+To know the details of each search, run `youte history -v` or `youte history --verbose`.

 ## hydrate